dinki/View-Assist/View Assist dashboard and views/README.md

 * Proof of concept automation for adding/removing default icons (mic mute, speaker mute, do not disturb, hold mode)
 * Test proof of concept icon display and automation with at least one user (thanks @JimmyJamesBob)
 * Move existing bar to bottom of screen
+* Set default z-index level for title and status areas so they are always above main card
 * Update all existing full screen views to take up all available space
   * Clock - use absolute positioning for date and time
   * Locate